-6. If you plead guilty or nolo contendre (no contest) at any time you will lose all rights of appeal.
+6. If you plead guilty, accept a plea bargain (plead guilty), enter an Alford plea, or nolo contendre (no contest) you will lose all rights of appeal.
 Also, if you and your accuser have children, you will never be able to obtain normal visitation rights or acquire custody in family court under the Violence Against Women Act (VAWA).

 7. The court may require a bond or release you on your own recognizance.
 If you have previously posted a bond and you are released on your own recognizance you may ask to have the bond lifted.

 8. With luck and a competent criminal defense attorney you may be able to have some terms of the automatic protection order against you lifted or modified at the hearing, e.g., the no contact order may be lifted so that you can go home again, depending on the circumstances.

 9. The lifetime cost of pleading guilty is infinite.
 And, unless your guilt is clear, any defense attorney who suggests you accept a plea bargain or deferred judgement should be dismissed instantly for cause.
 Corrupt defense lawyers love plea bargains or deferred judgements because they get the same fees but don't have to do the labor of going to trial.

 1. Within one to two weeks after your arrest or arraignment the district attorney is required to assemble the evidence against you and make it available for a small fee.
 However, you must go to the district attorney's office and make a formal request and pay any costs.
 It may take an additional two to four weeks for the district attorney to complete and compile the documents, recordings, etc. for you so do not put this off until the day before trial.